A Guide to eating in colorado

 Blackbelly Market**, Boulder (with a new Denver location) - Blackbelly is spectacular.
 This place serves the best breakfast burritos in Colorado, in my humble opinion.
 It’s also a butcher shop, catering business and restaurant that serves breakfast, lunch, happy hour, and dinner.
 Their meat is locally sourced, organic, and raised in Colorado.
 The head butcher, Kelly Kawachi is making a name for herself by redefining what it means to be a butcher in a male-dominated field.

 Fox & The Hen^, Denver - Carrie Baird has moved into the breakfast scene in LoHi.
-Serving up fun twists on breakfast classics, you can expect delicious creative breakfast cocktails, colorful and instagram worthy vibes and my favorite, the hashbrowns, animal style.
+Serving up fun twists on breakfast classics, you can expect delicious creative breakfast cocktails, colorful and instagram worthy vibes and my favorite, the hashbrowns, animal style because who doesn’t love In-N-Out?!

 La Fillette, Denver - Croissants, traditional breakfast, breakfast sammies, delicious nitro cold brew and lattes, this Denver bakery has it all.
 The bread here is to die for whether your dining for breakfast, brunch or lunch - everything is baked fresh every morning!

 Lucile’s Creole Cafe** - I’m a sucker for shrimp and grits.
 If it’s on the menu, there’s no question that I’m ordering it.
 Lucile’s version of shrimp and grits is wonderful.
-They have a ton of other great Creole breakfast food options and their homemade ketchup is perfect for the home fries.
+They have a variety of Creole breakfast food options and their homemade ketchup is perfect for the home fries.

 Odell’s, Denver - I cannot stop thinking about the ikura (salmon roe) bagel that I recently had at Odell’s.
 This is a 10/10 bagel shop with Asian inspired flavors like the aforementioned ikura, hamachi and smoked hamachi collar salad toppings and chili garlic cream cheese!
 Everything is baked fresh daily and the chef has some seriously impressive credentials under his belt.
 Call Your Mother is a great alternative if you’re craving a bagel.